 The forums are the designated community support channel.
 When you can not find an answer to your issue in documentation or our forums, we highly encourage you to post your question first on the forums before posting in Slack and sharing the link to your thread in the appropriate channel.
 This helps Grafana community members in the future by making it easier to find answers to similar issues or questions.

-Our Slack workspace has a message retention limit as well and there is no plan to change this in the foreseeable future - if you get an answer that addresses your issue it will disappear and not benefit the community in the future.
+Our Slack workspace has a message retention limit as well.
+This means if you get an answer that addresses your issue it will disappear and not benefit the community long-term.

 Slack is our more social community channel that we use to for more “real-time” discussions and networking between community members.
 It is also used for virtual events such as GrafanaCONline or ObservabilityCON.
 Grafana Labs customers may also use it for private communications with their account teams as outlined in their agreements.